 Parents are our best cheerleaders and (sometimes) our greatest adversaries—a contradiction that artists have explored (and exploited) for as long as there has been art.
 Playwrights are no exception.
-Among the most terrifying theatrical mothers is Mag in The Beauty Queen of Leenane (which plays the Mark Taper Forum through December 18, 2016).
+Among the most terrifying theatrical mothers is Mag in The Beauty Queen of Leenane (which played the Mark Taper Forum November 9 – December 18, 2016).
 In honor of this garish masterpiece, we’ve put together a list of other famous (or should we say infamous) mothers who have graced our three stages over the years.

 Amanda Wingfield—'The Glass Menagerie'

 Amanda is more sympathetic than most of the mothers on this list.
 After all, as a single woman raising two children far from her native south, there is plenty to admire about the Wingfield matriarch.
 But she still makes the list because it’s hard to ignore the domineering tactics she employs in her attempt to marry off her fragile-as-glass daughter, Laura.
 And the consequences of those tactics are even harder to ignore.
 As played by Judith Ivey, Amanda gave us “truth in the pleasant disguise of illusion” at the Taper in 2010.

 The Witch—'Into the Woods'